Designing for the "Muscles from Brussels": A High-Velocity Creative Journey

 By 2013, we reconnected via a mutual friend, and I was pulled into the inner orbit of Rodin Entertainment, Van Damme’s own production company.

 If you think following a JCVD fight scene is intense, try following his creative process.
 Ideas fly in every direction at Mach 1.
 A briefing delivered at 9:00 AM might evolve by noon and be completely transformed by dinner.
 It was a constant exercise in adaptation.
-One day we were building his official website; the next, I was deep into visual concepts for a film trilogy spanning Vancouver, Dubai, and Shanghai.
-The projects were as diverse as they were ambitious:
+One day we were building his official website (The Official JCVD Portal); the next, I was deep into visual concepts for a film trilogy spanning Vancouver, Dubai, and Shanghai.
+The next week I received phone calls around midnight from JCVD regarding some new projects and ideas...

 The "Franglais" Creative Sprint